Features

 Update Scene (ppal-update-scene)

-- Modify scene tempo and time signature
+- Change scene name, color, tempo, and time signature

-- Bulk update multiple scenes at once
+- Update multiple scenes at once

 Track Management